benyuan98/PredictH1BVisa/README.md

 ### Presentation Link

-Please read the following content (also in the description of the video) which explain some points in the presentation before watching the video.
+Please read the following content (also in the description of the video) which explain some confusing points in the presentation before watching the video.

 [Presentation](https://www.youtube.com/watch?v=kcjxAQDWTu8)